-- (a) changes in the liability alter the revaluation surplus or deficit previously recognised on that asset, so that: - (i) a decrease in the liability should (subject to (b)) be credited directly to revaluation surplus in the owners' interest, except that it should be recognised in the statement of profit and loss to the extent that it reverses a revaluation deficit on the asset that was previously recognised in the statement of profit and loss; - (ii) an increase in the liability should be recognised in the statement of profit and loss, except that it should be debited directly to revaluation surplus in the owners' interest to the extent of any credit balance existing in the revaluation surplus in respect of that asset. - (b) in the event that a decrease in the liability exceeds the carrying amount that would have been recognised had the asset been carried under the cost model, the excess should be recognised immediately in the statement of profit and loss. - (c) a change in the liability is an indication that the asset may have to be revalued in order to ensure that the carrying amount does not differ materially from that which would be determined using fair value at the balance sheet date.
-Any such revaluation should be taken into account in determining the amounts to be taken to the statement of profit and loss and the owners' interest under (a).
-If a revaluation is necessary, all assets of that class should be revalued.
+- □ Changes in the liability alter the revaluation surplus or deficit previously recognised on that asset, so that: - a decrease in the liability should be credited directly to revaluation surplus in the owners' interest, except that it should be recognised in the statement of profit and loss to the extent that it reverses a revaluation deficit on the asset that was previously recognised in the statement of profit and loss;

+An increase in the liability should be recognised in the statement of profit and loss, except that it should be debited directly to revaluation surplus in the owners' interest to the extent of any credit balance existing in the revaluation surplus in respect of that asset.

+- □ In the event that a decrease in the liability exceeds the carrying amount that would have been recognised had the asset been carried under the cost model, the excess should be recognised immediately in the statement of profit and loss. - □ A change in the liability is an indication that the asset may have to be revalued in order to ensure that the carrying amount does not differ materially from that which would be determined using fair value at the balance sheet date.
+Any such revaluation should be taken into account in determining the amounts to be taken to the statement of profit and loss and the owners' interest.
+If are valuation is necessary, all assets of that class should be revalued.

 The adjusted depreciable amount of the asset is depreciated over its useful life.
-Therefore, once the related asset has reached the end of its useful life, all subsequent changes in the liability should be recognised in the Statement of Profit and Loss as they occur.
+Therefore, once the related asset has reached the end of its useful life, all subsequent changes in the liability should be recognised in the statement of profit and loss as they occur.
 This applies under both the cost model and the revaluation model.